jordimas/SoftTransEval-CAT/README.md

 Our current recommendation is Gemma 3 27B with prompt version 5.

-If you have a file in PO format tha you want to review, follow these instructions.
+If you have a file in PO format that you want to review, follow these instructions.

 1. Install the necessary dependencies: